Technological Unemployment: Much More Than You Wanted To Know

 2. Or the collapse of US manufacturing isn’t an unusually good example of technological unemployment, and actually we’ve been getting technological unemployment at a continuous rate since 1960.

-3. Or there was some mysterious factor causing PAMLFPR rates to rise from 1960 to 2000, that mysteriously stopped, and then a new factor – technologically unemployment – which was exactly the same magnitude as the previous factor and looks exactly the same to the naked eye – instantly took over.
+3. Or there was some mysterious factor causing PAMLFPR rates to rise from 1960 to 2000, that mysteriously stopped, and then a new factor – technological unemployment – which was exactly the same magnitude as the previous factor and looks exactly the same to the naked eye – instantly took over.

 Let’s ask all the economists in the world again: